 The NEC Group sometimes provides vendor financing to its customers or offer customers extended payment terms or other forms of financing to assist their purchase of the NEC Group's products and services.
 If the NEC Group is unable to provide or facilitate such payment arrangements or other forms of financing to its customers on terms acceptable to them or at all, due to financial difficulties or otherwise, the NEC Group's results of operations could be adversely affected.
 In addition, many of the NEC Group's customers purchase products and services from the NEC Group on payment terms that provide for deferred payment.
 If the NEC Group's customers for whom it has extended payment terms or provided other financing terms, or from whom it has substantial accounts receivable, encounter financial difficulties or inability to access credit from others, and are unable to make payments on time, the NEC Group's business, results of operations and financial condition could be adversely affected.

-Like all technology companies, the NEC Group must compete for talented employees to develop its products, services and solutions.
-As a result, the NEC Group’s human resources organization focuses significant efforts on attracting and retaining individuals in key technology positions.
+The NEC Group must compete for talented employees to develop its products, services and solutions.
+As a result, the NEC Group's human resources organization focuses significant efforts on attracting and retaining individuals in key technology positions.
 If the NEC Group experiences a substantial loss of, or an inability to attract, talented personnel, it may experience difficulty in meeting its business objectives.

 The NEC Group's primary sources of funds are cash flows from operations, borrowings from banks and other institutional lenders, and funding from the capital markets, such as offerings of commercial paper and other debt securities.
 A downgrade in the NEC Group's credit ratings could result in increases in its interest expenses and could have an adverse impact on its ability to access the commercial paper market or other debt markets, which could have an adverse effect on the NEC Group's financial position and liquidity.